Skip to main content

 Endothelial Function and Nitric Oxide Bioavailability

 The endothelium is the master regulator of vascular tone and health.
 A key function is the production of nitric oxide (NO), a potent vasodilator and anti-inflammatory molecule.
 In younger, healthy individuals, testosterone has been shown to support endothelial function.
+It can increase the expression and activity of endothelial nitric oxide synthase (eNOS), the enzyme responsible for NO production.
+This is a primary mechanism for its beneficial effects on blood flow and pressure.

 However, the aging endothelium presents a different environment.
 With age, there is a progressive decline in NO bioavailability due to both decreased production and increased scavenging by reactive oxygen species (ROS).
 In this state of oxidative stress, the introduction of testosterone can have divergent effects.

 While it may still stimulate eNOS, the resulting NO can be rapidly quenched.
 Furthermore, in a pro-inflammatory environment, testosterone’s effects on cytokine production and cell adhesion molecules become more significant.
-The net effect—whether pro-vasodilatory or potentially pro-inflammatory—depends on the baseline health of the endothelium.
-This explains why the benefits are more consistently observed in younger men or whose is relatively preserved.
+The net effect ∞ whether pro-vasodilatory or potentially pro-inflammatory ∞ depends on the baseline health of the endothelium.
+This explains why the benefits are more consistently observed in younger men or older men whose endothelial function is relatively preserved.

 What Is the Role of Aromatization in Vascular Health?